-Authors acknowledge UCAR/COSMIC program for providing free access to FORMOSAT-3/COSMIC 'atmPrf' temperature data.
-UD is supported by Early Career Research Award ECR/2017/002258 by Science and Engineering Board (SERB), Govt.

-355 of India.
-Support for portions of this work came from National Science and Engineering Research Council (NSERC) Collaborative Research and Training Experience Grant (384996-2010) for CANDAC activities.
+Acknowledgements.
+The authors acknowledge the UCAR/COSMIC programme for providing free access to FORMOSAT-3/COSMIC "atmPrf" temperature data.
+Uma Das is supported by Early Career Research Award ECR/2017/002258 by the Science and Engineering Research Board (SERB), Government of India.
+Support for portions of this work came from the National Science and Engineering Research Council (NSERC) Collaborative Research and Training Experience Grant (384996-2010) for CANDAC activities.
 WEW was supported by an NSERC Discovery Grant.
-CJP is supported by the Ministry of Science and Technology of Taiwan through the grant MOST-107-2111-M-008-006.
+Chen Jeih Pan is supported by the Ministry of Science and Technology of Taiwan through the grant MOST-107-2111-M-008-006.